Configuration

 "model" is a convenience shorthand that sets both utility_model and synthesis_model to the same value.
 To use different models per role, set utility_model and synthesis_model explicitly.

 When an OpenAI-compatible LLM provider points at a custom base_url, ChunkHound treats it as a generic custom backend.
 In that mode you must set an explicit model name; ChunkHound does not guess a local default.
-This applies to provider: "openai", to Grok when routed through a non-official endpoint, and to per-role overrides that resolve to those providers.
+This applies to provider: "openai", to registry providers (DeepSeek, Grok, and OpenRouter) when routed through a non-canonical endpoint, and to per-role overrides that resolve to those providers.

 LLM Options